JordanMartinez/purescript-jordans-reference/21-Hello-World/04-Console-Lessons/src/06-Effect-Eff-and-Aff/ReadMe.md

 If one is curious about `Eff`, read through [the related section](https://leanpub.com/purescript/read#leanpub-auto-the-eff-monad-1) in the "Purescript by Example" book as it won't be covered here.

 Since `Effect` has already been explained. our focus will be on `Aff` and its relation and usage with `Effect`.
 In this folder, we'll peel back the covers of `Node.ReadLine.CleanerInterface` and cover more of `Aff`.

+However, `Aff` will not be covered in its full complexity.